New Age: Contemporary Pagan perspectives

 There is academic debate about the connection between the New Age and Modern Paganism, sometimes termed "Neo-paganism".
 The two phenomena have often been confused and conflated, particularly in Christian critiques.
 Religious studies scholar Sarah Pike asserted that there was a "significant overlap" between the two religious movements, while Aidan A. Kelly stated that Paganism "parallels the New Age movement in some ways, differs sharply from it in others, and overlaps it in some minor ways".
 Other scholars have identified them as distinct phenomena that share overlap and commonalities.
 Hanegraaff suggested that whereas various forms of contemporary Paganism were not part of the New Age movement—particularly those that pre-dated the movement—other Pagan religions and practices could be identified as New Age.
 Partridge portrayed both Paganism and the New Age as different streams of occulture (occult culture) that merge at points.

 Various differences between the two movements have been highlighted; the New Age movement focuses on an improved future, whereas the focus of Paganism is on the pre-Christian past.
 Similarly, the New Age movement typically propounds a universalist message that sees all religions as fundamentally the same, whereas Paganism stresses the difference between monotheistic religions and those embracing a polytheistic or animistic theology.
 While the New Age emphasises a light-centred image, Paganism acknowledges both light and dark, life and death, and recognises the savage side of the natural world.
 Many Pagans have sought to distance themselves from the New Age movement, even using "New Age" as an insult within their community, while conversely many involved in the New Age have expressed criticism of Paganism for emphasizing the material world over the spiritual.
-Many Pagans have expressed criticism of the high fees charged by New Age teachers, something not typically present in the Pagan movement, with some Pagans pronouncing the word "newage" to rhyme with "sewage".
+Many Pagans have expressed criticism of the high fees charged by New Age teachers, something not typically present in the Pagan movement.